PSGitHubUser1/Debian-Essentials/README.md

   ⚠ IT AUTO-REBOOTS THE SYSTEM ⚠
 </h3>

-### This script aims to install terminal programs which should be WITH the distro itself.
+### This script aims to install terminal programs which should be WITH the distro itself,
 ### And is really handy & instant.